 Students may become members of the Student Occupational Therapy Association (SOTA).

 Students are required to attend an information session prior to applying to the program.
-View upcoming information sessions listed further down this page.
+Online information sessions will be available here in June.